saurabh-pandey-06/Online_Marketplace/README.md

     Product Quantity: Int(Eg. 10) (Similarly with option 4)
     Product Price: Double (Eg. 800) (Similarly with option 4)*** Entering above details, system displays the success message.
-12. To run another client, open a session on another machine, say in-csci-rrpc04.cs.iupui.edu - 10.234.136.58.
+12. To run another client, open a session on another machine.
 13. Repeat steps 6 & 7.
 14. Steps 8 and 9 are repeated.
 However, this time use the following credentials to login as customer.
  * Username : Saurabh.6 and Password : customer6